ChordPro/chordpro/docs/content/Directives-define.md

 `fingers` _pos_ _pos_ … _pos_ defines finger settings.
 This part may be omitted.

 For the `frets` and the `fingers` positions, there must be exactly as many positions as there are strings, which is 6 by default.
+For the `fingers` positions, values corresponding to open or damped strings are ignored.

 Example: